Zarina Muhammad

 Part invocation, part procession and part breathwork for a city built at and against the water, the work traces the undercurrents of submergence: when land disappears, breath is suspended and memory slips across thresholds.
 Audiences are invited to follow the shifting tide along the path of submergence and emergence, tracing how histories sink, surface and return in a landscape shaped by water.

-Performed with Hasyimah Harith, Ruby Jayaseelan, Hafiz Rashid and Norhaizad Adam in live sonic collaboration with Aqilah, Linus, Matin and Izha
+Performed with Hasyimah Harith, Ruby Jayaseelan, Hafiz Rashid and Norhaizad Adam in live sonic collaboration with Aqilah, Linus, Matin and Izha.

 Biography